Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Cut out circles (in two identical rings, with holes in the middle) in card and put them together.
 Wind wool through the hole and around the circle until it is thickly covered.

 Knifty Knitter pom maker.
 This is less than 5 dollars and comes with three sizes for you to make pom poms with.
 I made medium ones.
-Also something I had fun with, I took one color and wound it around the middle, then wound another color across whole thing.

 Using a fork allows you to make pom poms quickly and evenly sized.
 View the full project here: Making a Pom Pom With a Fork